cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `rules`  {{<type-link href="#bundling">}}Rule{{</type-link>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - An ordered list of rules that define which modules to import, and what type to import them as.
-You will need to specify rules to use `Text`, `Data` and `CompiledWasm` modules, or when you wish to have a `.js` file be treated as an `ESModule` instead of `CommonJS`.
+You will need to specify rules to use `Text`, `Data` and `CompiledWasm` modules, or when you wish to have a `.js` file be treated as an `ESModule` or `NodeJsCompatModule` instead of `CommonJS`.

 - `build` {{<type-link href="#custom-builds">}}Build{{</type-link>}} {{<prop-meta>}}optional{{</prop-meta>}}